Bug report #16020

 When you enter a new record in 2.99 and set the value of this field, the new path or place or poly is displayed correctly according to the style rules; the problem is when you come to post the table.
 As long as the table is still in edit mode and you haven't posted the new record, it will actually be displayed on the map according to the value which is set in the field.
 It's only when you save the table that it spews.

-#7 Updated by Patrick Dunford almost 3 years ago
+#7 Updated by Patrick Dunford over 4 years ago

 QGIS code revision